WordPress/blueprints/docs/build-your-first-blueprint.md

 The Hello Dolly plugin is now installed and activated.

-Similarly to the `themeZipFile`, the `pluginZipFile` defines a [Resource](https://wordpress.github.io/wordpress-playground/blueprints-api/resources/) – a reference to an external file required for the step.
-In this case, we're using the `wordpress.org/plugins` resource to install the plugin with the "hello-dolly" slug from the WordPress plugin directory.
+Like the `themeZipFile`, the `pluginZipFile` defines a reference to an external file required for the step.
+The example uses the `wordpress.org/plugins` resource to install the plugin with the matching `slug` from the WordPress plugin directory.

-### Installing a custom plugin
+### 5. Install a custom plugin

-Let's install our very own custom WordPress plugin taht adds a custom message to the admin dashboard.
-Here's the plugin code:
+Let's install a custom WordPress plugin that adds a message to the admin dashboard:

 ```php
 <?php